Robert Flynn (author): Styles and themes

-Flynn gained early recognition with his novel North to Yesterday, a national bestseller.
-Literary critics have noted that the book both satirizes and pays tribute to traditional cowboy mythology in Western literature.
 Flynn's later novels address themes such as rural life, war, religion in contemporary society, and the tension between traditional values and popular culture.

-Novels like In the House of the Lord explored more religious/spiritual themes.
+About Flynn's 1969 novel In the House of the Lord, Judyth Rigler wrote, "Flynn, himself an ordained minister, has a great deal to say in this book about the flaws of organized religion, and he chose a wonderful character to carry the plot."
 Wanderer Springs adopted the gently satirical tone of his earlier works while also examining the interconnectedness between people and families in a small Texas town.
-The Last Klick touches upon themes of his service in the Vietnam War.
-(In his latest novel Tie-Fast Country, Flynn returns to earlier themes, depicting a grandmother rancher with a checkered past who is out of sync with contemporary life.
+Diane McWhorter wrote that "the hometown lives he re-encounters, plain and Gothic as country music, particularize grand American themes, from manifest destiny to Vietnam..."
+Flynn's 2001 novel Tie-Fast Country returns to earlier themes, depicting a grandmother rancher with a checkered past who is out of sync with contemporary life.
 (The narrator is a TV news producer who has to confront her).